sylvia-yang/Diabetes/README.md

 # Diabetes
-This is a python project to build a linear regression model of diabetes progression against ten independent variables including height, sex, bmi, etc.
+This is a python project to build a multiple linear regression model of diabetes progression against ten explantory variables including height, sex, bmi, etc.